 Why a subscription costs less time and money than hourly rates

-Nextcloud GmbH, the company behind the most deployed on-premises content collaboration platform Nextcloud Hub, only offers its services to customers on a (per user) subscription model.
+Nextcloud GmbH, the company behind the most deployed on premise content collaboration platform Nextcloud Hub, only offers its services to customers on a (per user) subscription model.
 Some customers ask us during the sales conversation why they can not just get access to our engineers on an hourly basis like they get from third party consultants: pay for the bug fix or support case, and be done?

 When we discussed how to build our new business in 2016 during our very first ‘hackweek‘, our business model was an important conversation.
 We discussed different approaches and we decided to go for a subscription model.
 Such a model felt more in line with our mission and principles to create a great product and run a trustworthy company.